deejaygraham/sketchnoting-for-developers/draft.md

 “...rich visual notes created from a mix of handwriting, drawings, hand-drawn typography, shapes and visual elements like arrows, boxes and lines.”

-You should note that Mike didn't really invent any of these techniques, Visual Recording and facilitation have been a thing since the 70s and I think drawing as an art form has been going on longer than that.
+I should note that Mike didn't really invent any of these techniques, Visual Recording and Graphical facilitation have been a thing since the 70s and I think drawing as an art form has been going on longer than that.

 <!-- Show the promised land before explaining how you'll get there -->